Dwarf0/MySudoku/README.md

 - GTest for testing the solver

 I also plan to add Doxygen for documentation and use QTranslator for localization of the few words (for the sake of it).

+Some features that could be added:
+- being able to save current state of the Sudoku and then reload it (to come back at it later)
+- add an undo/redo
+- add a proper solver (might run it a QThread worker right after loading the csv)